jdauphant/developers-documentation/_database_api/status.md

 | role  | string | Instance role in the cluster             |

 The request provides information about the instances of a given database.
+Type is about the instance type, so either "db-node" or "gateway" node.
+An additional service type "utility" can exist.
+Status is about the instance current status.
+The functional status is "running".
+Others possibilities are "booting", "restarting", "migrating", "upgrading", "stopped", "removing".
+Role is about the instance role in the cluster.
+For DB nodes, it will depends of the DB type.
+Generic values are "leader" and "follower".

 ||| col |||